intel352/riiak/README.md

     $links = $john->links;

-This method returns an array of [RiiakLink](https://bitbucket.org/intel352/riiak/wiki/class/RiiakLink)s
+This method returns an array of [Link](https://bitbucket.org/intel352/riiak/wiki/class/Link)s

 ## Linkwalking ##
-Linkwalking can be done using the RiiakObject::link() method
+Linkwalking can be done using the \riiak\Object::link() method

     # Retrieve all of John's friends
     $john = $bucket->get('riak_developer_1');
     $friends = $john->link($bucket->name, 'friend')->run();

-This method returns an array of [RiiakLink](https://bitbucket.org/intel352/riiak/wiki/class/RiiakLink)s
+This method returns an array of [Link](https://bitbucket.org/intel352/riiak/wiki/class/Link)s

 ## Dereferencing Links ##
-RiiakLinks can be dereferenced to the linked object using the RiiakLink::get() method
+Links can be dereferenced to the linked object using the \riiak\Link::get() method

     # Retrieve all of John's friends
     $john = $bucket->get('riak_developer_1');